- Searchlight Newsletter

 Prior to joining Pearson Partners in 2005, Stephen spent over three years running his own executive search and consulting practice.
 Building on an early career in auditing with both Arthur Andersen and KPMG, he entered the recruitment field in 1990 by joining Robert Half International, where he twice was ranked among the top 15 recruiters worldwide for accounting and financial professionals—including being ranked No. 1 in the world for one quarter.
 He later worked his way up at D. E. Foster Partners, Inc., the successor firm to KPMG’s executive search practice, where he began as a senior consultant and was ultimately promoted to the director level.

 Stephen serves on the advisory board for the Institute for Excellence in Corporate Governance and is president of the Trinity Christian Academy Alumni Association Board.
+He serves on the Parish Council for the Holy Trinity Greek Orthodox Church, where he is also a Sunday school teacher and has served on several boards and committees.
 He previously served on the boards of Executives In Action and the SMU Business Associate Program, where he was named Mentor of the Year.

 Stephen is a former Certified Public Accountant.
 He earned a bachelor’s degree in business administration with an emphasis in accounting from Southern Methodist University and has continued graduate studies at The University of Texas at Dallas.

-He spends his free time teaching Sunday school and spending time with his wife and three daughters.
+He spends his free time teaching Sunday school and spending time with his wife, three daughters and new grandson.

 What motto do you live by?